IR Controlled Robot Using Arduino!

 Arduino motorshield IR receiver robot

-But now the problem is about arduino, we cannot power the microcontroller with more than 12v.
+But now the problem is about Arduino, we cannot power the microcontroller with more than 12v.
 To solve this problem I have used a DC to DC voltage regulator.
 Check the power supply circuit diagram given below for better understanding.

 DC to DC voltage regulator